error505-training/github-games-Vamsi259/README.md

-## Welcome to GitHub Games, Vamsi259 trying to edit
+## Welcome to GitHub Games, Vamsi259 trying to edit after corrected sytnax error in codeowner file

 A project based learning activity for people who are getting started with Git and GitHub.